Export of Dogs and Cats to Mexico

 The health certificate must contain the following information:

-Licensed veterinarians are free to use any template as long as it contains the required information.
-For your convenience, a health certificate template – PDF (43 kb) is available here.
+Licensed veterinarians are free to use any template as long as it contains the required information listed above.
+For your convenience, a health certificate template – PDF (83 kb) is available here.
 While this certificate template was not negotiated with the importing country, it meets Mexico's import conditions.

 2. Use the General Health Certificate for Cats and Dogs to facilitate your pet's export process.
 This document should be completed by your veterinarian and brought to your local CFIA District Office for official endorsement.
 The CFIA will charge a fee for this option.

-For pets from Mexico, the requirement of the health certificate is exempted if the Mexican Export Zoosanitary Certificate has been issued within past six months and complies with rabies vaccination requirement outlined above.
+For pets returning to Mexico, a health certificate is not required if the Mexican Export Zoosanitary Certificate was issued within the last six (6) months and the animals comply with the rabies vaccination requirement outlined above.

 Please note that Mexico may change these requirements without notification to the CFIA.
 As a result, it is strongly advised to review this certificate to ensure that all requirements are addressed.
 If you have any questions about the information on this page, please contact your local CFIA District Office.

 Report a problem or mistake on this page